 - Ethereum - the Ethereum blockchain launched in 2015 and is specifically designed to power decentralized apps (Dapps) and smart contractson its network.
 Its token is Ether or ETH.

 - Filecoin - the Filecoin network, launched in 2020, allows people to rent computer storage space, like Dropbox for the decentralized web.
 Its token is FIL.

 Bitcoin was invented to be a form of digital money, but since then cryptocurrencies have become more sophisticated.

 The evolution of cryptocurrencies has been so rapid that to help you understand how it evolved, we've created this table to show how some of the largest cryptocurrencies are trying to solve different problems.

 Why are there so many?

-- They're not controlled by a government – People in unstable countries where currencies are volatile can use cryptocurrencies as an alternative way to buy goods and services.
+- They're not controlled by a government.
+People in unstable countries where currencies are volatile can use cryptocurrencies as an alternative way to buy goods and services.

-- They're borderless – just like the internet, cryptocurrencies can go anywhere.
+- They're borderless.
+Just like the internet, cryptocurrencies can go anywhere.

-We're just at the beginning of the cryptocurrency age.
-Many currencies will come and go, some will become incredibly valuable, others might drop to zero.
+We're still right at the beginning of the cryptocurrency age.
+Many coins will come and go, and some will become incredibly valuable, while others might drop to zero.